dukeforge/algorithmic-fairness/README.md

 # algorithmic-fairness
-A tour guide through some of the publicly available algorithmic fairness tools out there (Google's What If, IBM's Fairness 360, and Aequitas)
+A tour guide through some of the publicly available algorithmic fairness tools (Google's What If, IBM's Fairness 360, and Aequitas).

 For Google’s What if Tool, see https://pair-code.github.io/what-if-tool/#demo-panel-all